Nexedi/jio/docs/manage_documents.rst

       "statusText": "Not Found",
       "error": "not_found",
       "reason": "document missing",
-      "message": "Unable to get the requseted document" }
+      "message": "Unable to get the requested document" }